Skip to menu Skip to content Skip to footer

-While the traditional and widely used term is ‘PhD supervisor’, here at UQ, we like to say ‘PhD advisor’ to emphasise the purpose of the role, which is to advise rather than manage.
+While the traditional and widely used term is ‘PhD supervisor’, here at UQ, we like to say ‘PhD adviser’ to emphasise the purpose of the role, which is to advise rather than manage.
 However, we use both titles interchangeably throughout this article.

 Doctor Yengo’s research involves matching genetic differences with particular character traits to help predict how societies will evolve.
-He is currently an advisor to 3 PhD candidates whose research topics are in a similar vein.
+He is currently an adviser to 3 PhD candidates whose research topics are in a similar vein.

 “PhD candidates in my lab work on a wide range of projects connected to the analysis of large-scale datasets containing DNA sequences of millions of individuals from across the world,” says Dr Yengo.